Cheapest car insurance in Idaho for a bad driving record

 Cheapest car insurance in Idaho by city

-Boise City has the cheapest car insurance rates in Idaho, averaging $1,908.
-However, the most expensive city is Idaho Falls, with average insurance rates of $2,126.
+Boise City has the cheapest car insurance rates in Idaho at $1,908 per year.
+But the most expensive city is Idaho Falls with rates of $2,126 per year.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver